opencord/cord/docs/quickstart.md

  * Runs `ping` in the client to a public IP address in the Internet

 Success means that traffic is flowing between the subscriber household and the Internet via the vSG.
-If it succeeds, you should see some lines like these in the output:
+If it succeeded, you should see some lines like these in the output:

 ```